OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Just like regular Android apps, ,odules for Xposed are developed and deployed with Android Studio.
+Just like regular Android apps, modules for Xposed are developed and deployed with Android Studio.
 For more details on writing, compiling, and installing Xposed modules, refer to the tutorial provided by its author, [rovo89](https://www.xda-developers.com/rovo89-updates-on-the-situation-regarding-xposed-for-nougat/ "Rovo89: Update on Development of Xposed for Nougat").

 #### Dynamic Instrumentation with FRIDA